MarkusStrucks/markusstrucks.github.io/_pages/cv.md

 Service
 ======
 <!--- * Social Media Manager at the Society for Experimental Finance --->
-* Reviewer for the Journal of Behavioral and Experimental Finance
+* Reviewer for the Journal of Economic Behavior and Organization and for the Journal of Behavioral and Experimental Finance
 * Former board member of the PhD Organization Nijmegen (2019-2020)